electron-react-boilerplate/docs/docs/adding-dependencies.md

 ### Further Readings

-* See [Module Structure — Two package.json Structure](https://github.com/electron-react-boilerplate/electron-react-boilerplate/wiki/Module-Structure----Two-package.json-Structure) to see the rationale behind the two package.json structure.
 * See [Electron Documentation - Using Native Node Modules](https://www.electronjs.org/docs/tutorial/using-native-node-modules) to see how Electron uses native Node modules.
 * See [Node.js Documentation - Addons](https://nodejs.org/api/addons.html) to see what are native Node modules.